r10u3/lego_rc_ir_multitool/README.md

   - [lirc.org](https://www.lirc.org/)
 * <code>ir-ctl</code>
   - ir-ctl is a tool that allows one to list the features of a lirc device, set its options, receive raw IR, and send IR.
-  - IR can be sent as the keycode of a keymap, or using a scancode, or using raw IR.
+  - IR can be sent as the keycode of a keymap, or using a scancode, or using a raw IR file.
   - [<code>ir-ctl</code> - Man Page](https://www.mankier.com/1/ir-ctl)
 * PiIR
    - PiIR is a client program for pigpio, a hardware-timed GPIO library.
 Some code are taken from its sample program irrp.py.
    - It records and plays IR remote control code.
-   - It decodes and encodes NEC, Sony, RC5, RC6, AEHA, Mitsubishi, Sharp and Nokia formats.
-   - It dumps decoded and prettified data to help you analyze your air conditioner's remote.
    - It provides both command-line and programmatic control.
    - [PiIR 0.2.5](https://pypi.org/project/PiIR/) by Takeshi Sone
-* pigpio
+* PiGPIO
    - "pigpio is a library for the Raspberry which allows control of the General Purpose Input Outputs (GPIO).  pigpio works on all versions of the Pi." [^1]
    - Among other things, it allows waveforms to generate GPIO level changes (time accurate to a few &mu;s)
    - I developed a custom object to handle the codes.